Starz targets cord cutters with 40% larger content library, more kids’ shows

 In addition to Sesame Street, for example, HBO offers others kids’ programming both from Sesame Workshop and beyond, as well as a selection of family movies, all of which mom or dad can lock down through HBO’s parental controls.

 However, compared with services like Netflix or Amazon, HBO’s kids lineup is still rather small.
 That’s where Starz aims to compete.
-Though it doesn’t have a flagship series like HBO’s “Game of Thrones,” the network is attracting adults through original series like the critically-acclaimed “American Gods,” plus “Power,” “Outlander,” and others, and is airing a number of movies both kids and parents like, such as “Avengers: Age of Ultron,” “Star Wars: The Force Awakens,” and “Inside Out.”
+Though it doesn’t have a flagship series like HBO’s “Game of Thrones,” the network is attracting adults through original series like the critically acclaimed “American Gods,” plus “Power,” “Outlander,” and others, and is airing a number of movies both kids and parents like, such as “Avengers: Age of Ultron,” “Star Wars: The Force Awakens,” and “Inside Out.”

 Starz’ new lineup of kids’ shows includes “The Wubbulous World of Dr. Seuss,” “The Cat in the Hat (TV specials),” “Jim Henson’s The Storyteller,” “Naruto,” “Garfield and Friends,” and others.